maximeduby/Beverage/README.md

 1. The 1st one displays the type of wine/beer/spirit, the vintage if it is a wine, the ABV, and a short description of the beverage
 2. The 2nd one inform about its origin (country and region).
-3. The 3rd one gives food recommendations that matches the beverage, what does it taste like, if it is a wine, the grape variety.
+3. The 3rd one gives food recommendations that matches the beverage, what does it taste like and, if it is a wine, the grape variety.

 # FEATURES
 ## Favorites